BluFly π©οΈ

 Please keep in mind that we're always going to do our level best to work with you to get you to the top of your BluFly posting game.
 If we step in from time-to-time to help out, please keep in mind we're always doing that with the best interests of both you, the Trusted Contributor and BluFly in our aspirational, collective goal to make it the best aviation-related feed on Bluesky.

 In addition to the ‘small airplane’ π©οΈ emoji which is mandatory for a post to appear the BluFly feed, there are a series of additional emojis which may optionally appear in the post to further define its content — hence the portmanteau ‘emojitags’.
-The list of currently recognized emojitags is (in no particular order):
+The list of currently recognized emojitags is (in lexical order, which will seem quite random):

 - βοΈ — Crossed swords are for military aviation and related.